 He showed facial photographs to people in twenty different western cultures and eleven different isolated and pre-literate African groups.
 Results indicated that 95% of western respondents and 92% of African respondents were able to identify happy expressions; disgust and contempt showed similar findings.

-In general, there are seven different facial expressions which correspond to distinct universal facial emotions:
+In general, there are seven different facial expressions that correspond to distinct universal facial emotions:

 - Happiness: Raising and lowering of mouth corners, cheeks raised, and muscles around the eyes are tightened.

-- Sadness: lowering of mouth corners and raising inner portion of brows.
+- Sadness: lowering of mouth corners and raising an inner portion of brows.

 - Surprise: Arching of brows, eyelids pulled up and sclera exposed, mouth open.

 - Fear: Brows arched and pulled together, eyes wide open, mouth slightly open.